 Larry Nassar and his attorneys seeking new sentencing is a disgraceful ploy

-Earlier this week, Larry Nassar was released to the general population of United States Penitentiary, Tucson in Tucson, Arizona for the first time after spending over five months there serving the 60-year federal prison sentence that he was issued this past December on three child pornography charges.
+Larry Nassar was released to the general population of United States Penitentiary, Tucson in Tucson, Arizona for the first time in May while serving the 60-year federal prison sentence that he was issued this past December on three child pornography charges.

 This has caused Nassar and his attorneys to call for him to get a new judge and a new sentencing hearing in Ingham County, Michigan.

 In January, Nassar was issued a state prison sentence in Ingham County by Judge Rosemarie Aquilina for between 40 and 175 years.
 He was issued this sentence on seven sexual assault charges upon the conclusion of a seven-day sentencing hearing during which 169 victim impact statements were read in front of him.